Barnacl437/lol.bat/README.md

 ![image](https://user-images.githubusercontent.com/87983017/204020251-7c403130-4ffd-47cf-9d81-c4dfda5f45fb.png)

 *Warning: this seems perfectly for a troll but do it with care.
 It may affect system stability by using a lot of system memory and can eventually crash it.
-You have to be able to stop this by ending `cmd.exe` process tree in Task Manager's Detail tab.*
+You have to be able to stop this by ending `cmd.exe` process tree in Task Manager's Details tab or just end the process at Processes tab.
+It will be fun only if you can control the fun.*